Publication of Regulatory Actions

 Website Posting Timeline

-The BCFSA Legal or Compliance and Enforcement Departments send Notices of Hearing and relevant Decisions to the BCFSA Communication Team, which posts those documents to BCFSA’s website on Wednesday of each week.
-Where urgency is noted by the Legal or Compliance and Enforcement teams (e.g., urgent orders), the Notices of Hearing or relevant Decisions, as applicable, may be posted earlier.
+The BCFSA Legal or Compliance and Enforcement Departments send documented Regulatory Actions, such as Notices of Hearing and relevant Decisions, to the BCFSA Communication Team, which posts those documents to the BCFSA website on Wednesday of each week.
+Where urgency is noted by the Legal or Compliance and Enforcement teams (e.g., urgent orders), documents (including Notices of Hearing or relevant Decisions) may be posted earlier.